Maribel Owen: Life and career

-With Richards, she competed at the 1960 Winter Olympics, placing tenth after finishing runner-up at the U.S. championships.
+Owen was deeply upset and cried when Foster told her that he planned to retire from skating just before the world competition to attend medical school.
+After several months without a skating partner, she teamed with Dudley Richards, a longtime friend and former college roommate of Ted Kennedy at Harvard.
+With Richards, Owen competed at the 1960 Winter Olympics, placing tenth after finishing runner-up at the U.S. championships.
 They won the 1961 United States Figure Skating Championships and the silver medal at the 1961 North American Figure Skating Championships.
+Owen was described as a "crisp, arrowy skater."